dinochecker

 Lokiceratops is derived from "Loki" (the Norse trickster god), and the Greek "keras" (horned) and "ops" (face), in reference to the similarity of its horns to the curved blades associated with Loki.

-The species epithet, rangiformis, is derived from "Rangifer" (commonly known as caribou or reindeer, whose antlers are asymmetrical) and the Latin "formis" (shape), referring to the similarly asymetrical skull ornamentations of Lokiceratops.
+The species epithet, rangiformis, is derived from "Rangifer" (the scientific name for reindeer or caribou, whose antlers are asymmetrical) and the Latin "formis" (shape), referring to the similarly asymetrical skull ornamentations of Lokiceratops.

 ZooBank registry: urn:lsid:zoobank.org:act:548AA668-EE62-49DA-8CA2-939A00223B92.